ibm-cloud-docs/assistant/tutorial-car-dashboard.md

     - Value: `air conditioning`.
 Synonyms: `air` and `AC`.

 1. Click the toggle to turn fuzzy matching **On** for the `@appliance` entity.
-    This setting helps the service recognize references to entities in user input even when the entity is specified in a way that does not exactly match the syntax you use here.
+    This setting helps your assistant recognize references to entities in user input even when the entity is specified in a way that does not exactly match the syntax you use here.
 1. Click the **Close** ![Close arrow](images/close_arrow.png) icon to finish adding the `@appliance` entity.
 1. Repeat Steps 2-8 to create the `@genre` entity with fuzzy matching on, and these values and synonyms: